Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Orthodontic completion: Final bite refinement

-- Full function: Complete return to normal activities
+- Full function: Complete return to all activities

 Double Jaw Surgery Costs

-The financial investment in double jaw surgery varies significantly based on multiple factors:
+The financial investment varies significantly based on multiple factors.

 Factors Affecting Cost